GPegel/Ansible-HA-LoadBalancer/README.md

 # Ansible-HA-LoadBalancer
-High-Availability Load Balancer with ‘HAProxy’
+High-Availability Load Balancer with ‘HAProxy’.

 # What does this playbook do?
 When you need a quick way to setup a load balancer and multiple end-points for serving websites then this playbook could be a great help.
 In my example I've used 6 servers in total.
 One server as a load balancer and 4 servers as end-points and 1 extra server as a fallback for the 4 end-points.
 The load balancer will be running HAProxy (version 1.5.14) and a small statistics report is included.